A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

 Gabow's original version of the path-preserving depth-first search does not need to maintain the property that all edges in $H$ are on as yet unidentified saps since other edges can be weeded out through the course of the algorithm.
 Since our goal is to bound costly ``incorrect'' queries, we cannot afford to wait to remove these edges and must preemptively do so.
 We need to ensure that this modification does not affect the correctness of the algorithm, but it is easy to see that the edges we remove from $H$ (described in the previous paragraph) can not be part of any as yet undiscovered disjoint saps.
 Since the purpose of this subroutine is to discover a set of disjoint saps, this modification does not affect the correctness of this phase.
 This change might affect the runtime, but as we are concerned with query complexity rather than time complexity, we will not further analyze the runtime consequences.

-Again, the execution of the path-preserving depth-first search depends on the data structure of the input graph.

-In the matrix model described in \autoref{list:dfs_matrix}, we identify nodes $u$ and $v$ that fit the criteria on Line 9 and either Line 10 or Line 25.
-We then query the edge $uv$ on Line 11 or Line 26.
+The path-preserving depth-first search depends on the data structure of the input graph.
+In the case of the matrix model described in \Cref{list:dfs_matrix}, we identify vertices $\va$ and $\vb$ that fit the criteria on Line 9 and either Line 10 or Line 25.
+We then query the edge $\vab$ on Line 11 or Line 26.
 If the edge is not present, our guess is correct.
-In order to bound the number of incorrect guesses, we bound the number of times we reach Line 12 and Line 27, which happens only if $uv$ is present and completes a sap, triggers a grow step, or forms a blossom.
+In order to bound the number of incorrect guesses, we bound the number of times we reach Line 12 and Line 27, which happens only if $\vab$ is present and completes a sap, triggers a grow step, or forms a blossom.

-In the list model described in \autoref{list:dfs_list}, we query from outer node $u$ and find some adjacent node $v$.
-If $u$ and $v$ are not tight, $u$ and $v$ share a matched edge, or neither of the criteria on Line 13 and Line 24 apply, then our guess is correct.
-While there might be multiple query outcomes that count as correct, the algorithm behaves the same in each case: continue to query the next neighbor of $u$.
-In order to bound the number of incorrect guesses, we bound the number of times we reach Lines 11, 13, and 25, which happens only if we have reached the end of $u$'s neighbors or $u$ and $v$ complete a sap, trigger a grow step, or form a blossom.
+In the case of the list model described in \Cref{list:dfs_list}, we query from outer vertex $\va$ and find some adjacent vertex $\vb$.
+If $\va$ and $\vb$ are not tight, $\va$ and $\vb$ share a matched edge, or neither of the criteria on Lines 13 and 24 apply, then our guess is correct.
+While there might be multiple query outcomes that count as correct, the algorithm behaves the same in each case: continue to query the next neighbor of $\va$.
+In order to bound the number of incorrect guesses, we bound the number of times we reach Lines 11, 13, and 25, which happens only if we have reached the end of $\va$'s neighbors or $\va$ and $\vb$ complete a sap, trigger a grow step, or form a blossom.

 \begin{lemma} The path-preserving depth-first search makes at most $O(n)$ incorrect guesses in a single call. \end{lemma}